 In the Medicare system that 65 year old can now get the Cadillac plan for half of that $600 a month.
 That would be Traditional Medicare, a Part D plan, dental, and a “G” supplement all for around $300.
 In that case their out of pocket costs will virtually be limited to a small deductible and their prescription co-pays.

 See the link below for a deeper conversation on what Medicare.

 In summary, Medicare provides a base of coverage, but there are deductibles and co-insurance to be paid.
+Traditional Medicare (Parts A & B) also have no out of pocket maximum.
 There are Part D plans that help cover pharmaceuticals.
 There are also Medicare Supplements (also known as Medi-gap).

 For the healthcare of any one patient there could be up to four payers (Medicare, a Part D plan, a supplement, and the patient may have co-insurance to pay).
 So be clear, what I am suggesting is not single payer or socialism.
 What Medicare does is put most of the risk in one single pool and multiple ancillary risks into competitive risk pools.

 The Competition is in the ancillary risk pools.

 Again, the proof is in the pudding.
 There are probably 40 or more companies just in Tennessee selling Medicare supplements.
 There is also a deeper level of competition both for Part D plans.
 So, for those that want market driven healthcare where competition drives prices down…look no further than Medicare.

 Medicare has a lot of competition in large part due to the fact that Medicare Supplements are “defined benefit plans.”
 What this means is that a given policy from one company is exactly the same as another company.
 Remember the comparison with buying a truck.
 It’s fairly easy to see if one truck is blue and has a really nice interior vs a truck that is grey with a basic interior.
 The point is it’s easy to comparison shop.